WeAreFarmGeek/diplomat/README.md

 [See here](http://www.consul.io/intro/).
 I managed to roll it out on my production machines with the help of [Ansible](http://www.ansible.com/) in one working day.

+### Which versions of Ruby does Diplomat support?

+Check out [Travis](https://travis-ci.org/WeAreFarmGeek/diplomat) to see which versions of ruby we currently test when we're making builds.

 ## Usage

 [The most up to date place to read about the API is here.](http://rubydoc.info/github/WeAreFarmGeek/diplomat)